 Virtual Assistant Training – what to look for

-If you’re a newbie VA, one of the first things you’ll look at is finding the best virtual assistant course.
-I am probably going to get very nasty emails about this post – I know there are going to be good friends who think I’m being unreasonable, picking on people who offer training, and who cut off all contact with me.
+If you’re a newbie VA, one of the first things you’ll look at is finding the best virtual assistant course or some virtual assistant training.
+I am probably going to get very nasty emails about this post – I know there are going to be good friends who think I’m being unreasonable, picking on people who offer virtual assistant training, and who cut off all contact with me.
 I had second, third and fourth thoughts on writing it, but felt it needed to be said:

 What to avoid in a Virtual Assistant Coach